 Driving a car for the first time?
-You need to be licensed to drive legally in the Philippines.
-But before you can qualify for a driver’s license, you have to apply first for a student permit at the Land Transportation Office (LTO).
+You need a license to drive legally in the Philippines.
+But before qualifying for a driver’s license, you must first apply for a student license at the Land Transportation Office (LTO).
 Here’s an informative guide to LTO student permit requirements, steps, and fees to help you with your application.

-A student permit, sometimes called student license, is an official document that authorizes the holder to drive a vehicle in the Philippines in the presence of someone with a professional or non-professional driver’s license.
+An LTO student permit, sometimes called a student license or student permit, is an official document that authorizes the holder to drive a vehicle in the Philippines in the presence of someone with a professional or non-professional driver’s license.

 The student permit is valid for one year from the issue date, which is enough time to learn road traffic signs and rules, improve driving skills, and get ready for LTO driving exams (taken during a driver’s license application).
 This document cannot be revised, modified, or renewed.